 - Hide lower clarity and color well.

 AGS certification is the only trusted cut grade for Princess.
 Click HERE, I have created a custom search link in James Allen for Princess Cuts with only AGS certification.
 Here you can ensure you have a great cut certified.
 You can also ways play with search criteria from these sites under certification.
 It’s not the only way to find a great cut.
 Images help the buyer see the diamond sparkle.
 You can always contact us by clicking here for search advice.

 Brian Gavin has a selection of their personal collection they have cut themselves for Princess, all coming with AGS certification as Excellent cuts.
 I would say this selection is Brian Gavin’s biggest strength.
 Click HERE to find them.

 Oval-Cut Diamonds give a beautiful sparkle and style.
 It’s recommended you choose an H color to be on the safe side and Si1 clarity.
 Occasionally you can find an SI2 that looks great but it’s not too common.
 The length to width ratio is equally important to ensure you have a classic oval shape.
 The oval diamond is a beautiful and popular choice for those who want to make their hand look slimmer.
 In addition, these stones are usually priced lower than round Brilliant cuts which makes them an even better purchase!

-One must evaluate an Oval diamond closely as it’s not as simple as a round.
+One must evaluate an Oval diamond closely as it’s not as simple as a round diamond to grade.
 GIA doesn’t classify cut grades for any shape other than round.
 An Oval diamond cut quality is dependent on certain variables such as table and depth percentages, girdle, polish, and symmetry, for a prefiltered list of top cuts click here-BEST CUT SETTINGS

 Take a look and click on this link to view an oval diamond that has the same 4 C’s but has a drastic difference in cut and looks.
 Stone A vs Stone B You can see the shape of the diamond is the most important feature, not the traditional 4C’s.

 FOR A FULL OVAL DIAMOND BUYING GUIDE CLICK THE BUTTON BELOWOVAL DIAMOND GUIDE